newrelic/node-newrelic/ROADMAP_Node.md

 - **Next**:
     - This section contains work planned within the next three months.
 These features may still be deprioritized and moved to Future.
 - **Future**:
-    - This section is for ideas for future work that is alined with the product vision and possible opportunities for community contribution.
+    - This section is for ideas for future work that is aligned with the product vision and possible opportunities for community contribution.
 It contains a list of features that anyone can implement.
 No guarantees can be provided on if or when these features will be completed.

 **The roadmap project is found [here](https://github.com/orgs/newrelic/projects/11)**